Scotland’s Oldest Bridges.

-A bridge certainly existed at Berwick in the 12th century and it seems there have been seven or eight rebuilds since then, although this number may be disputed.
+A bridge certainly existed at Berwick in the 12th century, and it seems there have been seven or eight rebuilds since then although this number may be disputed.
 The last of these, completed in 1624, was the first to be in stone and survives today.
-There is no knowledge of any Roman crossing at the mouth of the Tweed but a Roman road was outlined in the 19th century and confirmed by Margary (Roman Roads in Britain)(R).
-It ran from Corbridge on the 'Wall' and traces have been found through Whittingham and on to just north of Lowick, where it peters out.
+There is no knowledge of any Roman crossing at the mouth of the Tweed, but a Roman road was outlined in the 19th century and confirmed by Margary (Ref).
+It ran from Corbridge on the 'Wall’, and traces have been found through Whittingham and on to just north of Lowick where it peters out.
 A very ancient river crossing of the Tweed can be presumed on geographical grounds.
 The town was made a Royal Burgh by David I (1113-1124).

 Bridge 1.
-The Scalacronica (14th century) records that the bridge at Berwick collapsed in 1195 because the arches were too low.
-Leland's Collectanea (16th C) claims the first record of a bridge in 1198: “Hoc tempore ponte de Berwic inundiate asporta..’; at this time, the bridge having been carried away by floods… The text follows with a note that Bishop Phillipus refused to permit a rebuild (the south bank belonged to the see of Durham.)
-Hearne’s translation of Leland’s Itinerary (R) notes, ‘1199 The bridge of Berwike brake aboute this tyme with great force of water, bycause the arches of it were to low, and after the making of it, as it was then, it durid scars IX heres.’
-These three records may well refer to the same event and suggest that the rebuild lasted a mere 9 years.
+The Scalacronica (Ref) , 14th century, records that the bridge at Berwick collapsed in 1195 because the arches were too low.
+Leland's Collectanea (Ref), 16th century, claims the first record of a bridge in 1198: “Hoc tempore ponte de Berwic inundiate asporta..’; at this time, the bridge having been carried away by floods… The text follows with a note that Bishop Phillipus refused to permit a rebuild (the south bank belonged to the see of Durham.)
+Leland’s Itinerary notes, ‘1199 The bridge of Berwike brake aboute this tyme with great force of water, bycause the arches of it were to low, and after the making of it, as it was then, it durid scars IX heres.’
+These three records may well refer to the same event, and suggest that the rebuild lasted a mere 9 years.
 Charters of the Yesterwrits in 1202 describe a hospital at the 'bridge of berewick' and describe the road leading to the bridge at Haddington.
 This is the first mention of the old post road going North.

 Bridge 2.
-We know of nationwide storms in 1210, destroying the bridge at Berwick and also demolishing both the bridge at Perth as well as the city of Perth.
+We know of nationwide storms in 1210 which destroyed the bridge at Berwick and also demolished the bridge at Perth.
 In 1211 a huge 'galley' (possibly a raft) was used to transport King John across the Tweed when meeting William the Lion of Scotland.

-Bridge 3 must have been built a little after 1211, because despite these summit discussions, King John sacked the town of Berwick in 1216, with unusual cruelty, re-took the castle and destroyed the bridge (Fordun (R)).
+Bridge 3 must have been built a little after 1211 because, despite these summit discussions, King John sacked the town of Berwick in 1216 with unusual cruelty, re-took the castle and destroyed the bridge (Fordun (Ref)).

 Bridge 4.
 There was an immediate rebuild by William the Lion, in 1216: recorded as built of wood but with stone piers.
-In the first roll of the Acts of Parliament of Scotland ( John Baliol) there is a memorandum about a chain made above the bridge of Berwick by the lord bishop of Durham.
-A year later, in 1294 the bridge was was washed away by floods.
-The Lanercost reports that the floods smashed the bridge at Berwick and brought down the tower, and some people on it were thrown into the sea.
+In the first roll of the Acts of Parliament of Scotland (John Baliol) there is a memorandum about a chain made above the bridge of Berwick by the lord bishop of Durham.
+A year later, in 1294, the bridge was was washed away by floods.
+The Lanercost reports that the floods smashed the bridge at Berwick and brought down the tower.

 Bridge 6.
 A new bridge at Berwick was built in the very last year of Edward III's reign in 1376.
 It was said that the King ordered taxation of local fisheries to be redirected to funds for the construction.

 Today, the Old Bridge of Berwick has 15 arches which is more than were planned.
-There are two orders of red sandstone un-chamfered voussoirs, the lower one being a little recessed.
+There are two orders of red sandstone un-chamfered voussoirs the lower one being a little recessed.
 The arches are un-ribbed, almost semicircular at the northern end and clearly segmental at the southern part, beyond the pier six.
-Refuges and spandrels are in well squared, dressed red sandstone rubble.
-Parapets have been repaired and improved at several stages, the latest in grey sandstone.
+Refuges and spandrels are in well squared, dressed, red sandstone rubble.
+Parapets have been repaired and improved at several stages, in grey sandstone.
 There is a decorative stepped string course and Doric columns on each refuge.
 It is 1164 ft long and 17 ft wide, and the refuges at each pier arise out of the cutwaters.
-Pier number six was deemed to be the border between Berwick and Durham, signalled by a wider refuge (photo, right).
-The bridge was built on a foundation of oak piles bound with iron; it is bedded on 6ft wide starlings.
-It remains a remarkably strong construction despite being 350 years old.
+Pier number six was deemed to be the border between Berwick and Durham, and signalled by a wider refuge (photo, right).
+The bridge was built on a foundation of oak piles bound with iron; it is bedded on wide starlings with 3-6ft surrounding the masonry piers.
+These can be seen at low tide and are in remarkably good condition.
+The bridge remains an unusually strong, well-preserved construction despite being 350 years old.